Supported Executors

 <jobid>.cobaltlog

-to determining if the CI job should pass or fail.
+to determine if the CI job should pass or fail.

 Flux (flux)